Holy Hill National Shrine of Mary, Help of Christians

-Holy Hill Basilica and National Shrine of Mary, Help of Christians is a Roman Catholic shrine in the north central United States, dedicated to the Blessed Virgin Mary.
-The centerpiece of the shrine is a minor basilica.
-It is located in the town of Erin, near Hubertus, Wisconsin, in the Roman Catholic Archdiocese of Milwaukee.
-The shrine has approximately 300,000 visitors per year.
+The Basilica and National Shrine of Mary, Help of Christians at the Holy Hill is a Roman Catholic Marian shrine in Hubertus, Wisconsin, United States, dedicated to the Blessed Virgin Mary under the venerated title Help of Christians.
+The land and the shrine serves as a religious pilgrimage and attracts approximately 300,000 visitors each year.

+Pope Benedict XVI raised the shrine to the status of Minor Basilica via Pontifical Decree on 11 July 2006.

 Location

 The shrine is located atop a high kame in 400 acre of woods.
 Visitors can climb a 178-step observation tower to view the Milwaukee skyline, about 30 mi southeast.
 At approximately 1350 ft above sea level, it is one of the highest points in southeastern Wisconsin.

 Near Wisconsin's Ice Age Trail, it is about 4 mi east of Erin Hills, a championship golf course which hosted the U.S. Open in 2017.